Jimmy Haslam

 James Arthur Haslam III (born March 9, 1954) is an American businessman and sports executive.
-He is the chairman of the board of the Pilot Flying J truck stop chain.
-He and his wife Dee own the Cleveland Browns of the National Football League (NFL), the Columbus Crew of Major League Soccer (MLS), and stake in the Milwaukee Bucks of the National Basketball Association (NBA).
+He is the former chairman of the board of the Pilot Flying J truck stop chain.
+Haslam and his wife, Dee, own the Cleveland Browns of the National Football League (NFL), the Columbus Crew of Major League Soccer (MLS), and a stake in the Milwaukee Bucks of the National Basketball Association (NBA).
 Under Haslam's ownership, the Crew have won two MLS Cup Championships (2020 and 2023).

-His father Jim Haslam founded the Pilot Corporation in 1958 as the Pilot Oil Corporation.
+His father, Jim, founded the Pilot Corporation in 1958 as the Pilot Oil Corporation.

 Personal life

-Haslam, who lives in his native Knoxville, Tennessee, is the elder brother of Bill Haslam, former Governor of Tennessee.
+Haslam, who lives in his native Knoxville, Tennessee, is the elder brother of Bill Haslam, former Governor of Tennessee and owner of Nashville Predators.
 He is married to Susan "Dee" Bagwell Haslam, CEO of RIVR Media, part of the family ownership group of Pilot and co-owner of the Browns and Crew.
-They have three adult children, James Bagwell Haslam (adopted 2016), Whitney Haslam Johnson, and Cynthia Haslam Arnholt and five grandchildren.
+They have three adult children.

 While attending the University of Tennessee, Haslam was a roommate of Bob Corker, who went on to become a United States Senator from Tennessee.
 He is a member of the Sigma Chi fraternity.